-- 1. Details of the Director who are standing for re-election are set out on pages 7 to 9 of this Annual Report. - Encik Abdul Khudus bin Mohd Naaim is retiring pursuant to Article 96 of the Company's Constitution and eligible for re-election at the forthcoming 37th AGM. - 2.
+- 1. The Directors standing for re-election at the 38th AGM of the Company are: - a.
+Pursuant to Article 102 of the Company's Constituion - Leong Kway Wah - b.
+Pursuant to Article 96 of the Company's Constitution - Dato' Ir Dr Abdul Aziz bin Arshad - 2.
+The profiles of the Directors who are standing for re-election are set out on page 8 to 12 of this Annual Report. - 3.
 The abovenamed Directors do not hold any interest in the securities of the Company or its subsidiaries.
 None of their family members have a direct or indirect relationship with any Director and/or major shareholder of the Company.
 They have not entered into any transaction, whether directly or indirectly, which has a conflict of interest with the Company.
 They have not been convicted for any criminal offences other than traffic offences, if any, within the past five (5) years.
-There was no public sanction or penalty imposed by the relevant regulatory bodies during the financial year. - 3.
+There was no public sanction or penalty imposed by the relevant regulatory bodies during the financial year. - 4.
 Statement relating to the general mandate for the issue of securities is in accordance with Paragraph 6.03(3) of the Listing Requirements of Bursa Securities.

-Details of general mandate to issue and allot securities in the Company pursuant to Sections 75 and 76 of the Act are set out in Explanatory Note 6 of the Notice of the 37th AGM.
+Details of general mandate to issue and allot securities in the Company pursuant to Sections 75 and 76 of the Act are set out in Explanatory Note 7 of the Notice of the 38th AGM.